versionpress/versionpress/docs/content/en/01-getting-started/02-installation-uninstallation.md

 * Once VersionPress is deactivated, **it cannot be fully reactivated again on the same repository**.
 This means that while you can initialize VersionPress again and the presence of the old repository will not be a problem, features like Undo or Rollback will only be available for *new* commits, created by the current activation of VersionPress.
 * **On uninstallation, the Git repository itself is moved to a backup folder** under `wp-content/vpbackups`.
 This means that after VersionPress uninstallation the site will no longer be considered Git-version-controlled but at the same time, if you need to restore or download the repository you still can.
     * Note: VersionPress will only remove / backup the repository if it detects that it was VersionPress-initiated repository.
 If you created the Git repository manually before you even installed VersionPress the repository will stay there untouched.

+## WP-CLI

+VersionPress comes with several WP-CLI commands that allow you to automate some of the work or execute certain features from command line.

+Please follow [WP-CLI installation instructions](https://github.com/wp-cli/wp-cli/wiki/Alternative-Install-Methods) and then refer to [this section](../feature-focus/wp-cli) for instructions on how to use the `wp vp` commands.

 ## VersionPress states at a glance